-Car Drives into Crowd at GR Women’s March
+Car drives into crowd at Grand Rapids Women’s March

 "Go out be strong, be loud, and look out for each other, and keep each other safe," Amy Jimenez says.

-The Grand Rapids police department tells me the incident did not appear to be intentional and no one was injured.
+Grand Rapids police tell FOX 17 the incident did not appear to be intentional and no one was injured.
 The traffic unit will be reviewing the incident.
 We will let you know what develops.

 Robert E Lee